spatialos/UnrealGDK/docs/content/troubleshooting.md

 **Q:** I’m getting the error `"Unknown class specifier 'SpatialType'"` when building my project.

-**A:** `Spatial Type` is a new class specifier added for tagging of classes relevant to spatial replication.
+**A:** `SpatialType` is a new class specifier added for tagging of classes relevant to spatial replication.
 Rebuild the `Unreal Header Tool` using the `Development` configuration.